IAG Covid Best PracticesPosted on May 30, 2020

 Specific precautions will be determined and described based on the state of pandemic at the time and the attendant public health and industry advice

 All participants are being informed that the waiver has changed to reflect Covid risk and that they must to read it thoroughly to ensure they understand and acknowledge those changes

 All participants will be required to complete a Covid-19 screening questionnaire on-line five days before their trip and send a screenshot of their result to IAG.
-This questionnaire has been developed by Apple and the Centers for Disease Control and Prevention and is up-dated regularly based on the latest data and research

 If participants are booking front-country accommodation previous to the trip/course they must vet the viral mitigation procedures of the accommodation provider before booking